aliyun/Resource-Orchestration-Service-Cloud-Development-Kit/packages/ros-cdk-cli/lib/init-templates/app/java/README.md

 ## Useful commands

+ * `mvn compile`          Compile project first if any changed
- * `ros list`        List stacks in an application
+ * `ros-cdk list`         List stacks in an application
- * `ros deploy`      deploy this stack to your default ros account/region
+ * `ros-cdk deploy`       deploy this stack to your default ros account/region
- * `ros diff`        compare deployed stack with current state
+ * `ros-cdk diff`         compare deployed stack with current state
- * `ros synth`       emits the synthesized ROS template
+ * `ros-cdk synth`        emits the synthesized ROS template
- * `ros destroy`      Deletes a stack from an ALIYUN account
+ * `ros-cdk destroy`      Deletes a stack from an ALIYUN account

 Enjoy!